Investment in South Africa

 South Africa - Investment

-Commenting on the third-quarter reading, Andrew Matheny and Dylan Smith, analysts at Goldman Sachs, noted:
+Commenting on the outlook for the South African economy, Andrew Matheny and Dylan Smith, economists at Goldman Sachs, noted:

 South Africa - Investment Data

 |Investment (annual variation in %)||2.5||-3.5||1.0||-1.4||-0.9|